aparaviemea/Installation/README.md

 If you are familiar with PowerShell, you can use the PowerShell Script enclosed which will setup the entire Azure envinroment which is necessary for the Aparavi installation.
 If you have any questions, contact martin.dobes@aparavi.com

+## Architecture

+Folowing image explains the difference between the installation of an Agent and Aggregator and Collector.
+An Agent consists of both components: Aggregator and Collector

 <img src=https://github.com/aparaviemea/Installation/blob/main/images/overview.png>

 ### ToDo List:

-- **ARM Template** with 2 VMs bases on Windows Server 2019 for Aparavi Aggregator and Collector
+- **ARM Template with 2 VMs bases on Windows Server 2019** for Aparavi Aggregator and Collector

-- ARM Template with 1 VM based in Linux for one Aparavi Agent
+- **ARM Template with 1 VM based in Linux** for one Aparavi Agent

-- ARM Template with 2 VMs based on Linux for Aparavi Aggregator and Collector
+- **ARM Template with 2 VMs based on Linux** for Aparavi Aggregator and Collector